ihreapotheken/IA-SDK-iOS/Examples/UIKitExample/README.md

-## DemoUIKitExample
+## UIKitExample

-DemoUIKitExample is an UIKit application that showcases how to integrate IhreApotheken IA SDK modules inside a classic UITabBarController setup.
+UIKitExample is an UIKit application that showcases how to integrate IhreApotheken IA SDK modules inside a classic UITabBarController setup.

 Initialization: UIKitExampleViewModel configures the IA SDK (API key, client ID, module registration) and runs IASDK.initialize.